 Egg donation is not an event but rather a very precise process that takes into consideration a number of key factors.
 Apart from the medical tests you are subjected to as an egg donor, there lays a wide array of other requirements that must be fully met if egg donation is a journey you would like to pursue.
 At Reproductive Sciences Medical Center, we pride ourselves in being one of the most professional centers that offer a one-on-one communication line with our prospective donors.
 By doing so, we are able to personalize answers to questions and address individual concerns, making the egg donation process easy and convenient for you.

 During our previous guide on egg donation requirements, we received quite a number of calls from women aspiring to donate their eggs but were stuck on one of the requirements.
 Based on their inquiry, there was confusion and alarm on the need for higher education level and for an impressive educational background.
-Some asked, “Why is there a needed for a strong educational background if I am otherwise a really strong candidate?”
+Some asked, “Why is there a need for a strong educational background if I am otherwise a really strong candidate?”

 A majority of our clients have attained advanced education expertise from prestigious Ivy League universities as well as well-renowned graduate programs across the United States.
 These institutions include Princeton, Yale, Berkeley, Stanford, and UCLA among other top-tier universities.
 For these reasons, the intended parents tend to prefer egg donors who have graduated college or are pursuing higher education.
 Although obtaining a college degree does not guarantee a higher IQ, or vice versa, our intended parents have limited access and knowledge on each donor (because of our anonymous process), so they like to know that egg donors are ambitious and have a strong drive to further themselves.
 Additionally, our intended parents like to match with egg donors who have demonstrated intelligence, motivation and aspiration through their search for higher degrees.